Jhanjra

-Jhanjra is a village in the Faridpur Durgapur CD block in the Durgapur subdivision of the Paschim Bardhaman district in the state of West Bengal, India.
+Jhanjra (ঝাঁজরা; /bn/) is a village in the Faridpur Durgapur CD block in the Durgapur subdivision of the Paschim Bardhaman district in the state of West Bengal, India.

 Geography

 Location

 The Jhanjra coal block is located on the north-eastern side of Raniganj Coalfield, 15 km north of NH 19 (old numbering NH 2)/ Grand Trunk Road and about the same distance by road from Durgapur.

 Urbanisation

 According to the 2011 census, 79.22% of the population of the Durgapur subdivision was urban and 20.78% was rural.
 The Durgapur subdivision has 1 municipal corporation at Durgapur and 38 (+1 partly) census towns (partly presented in the map alongside; all places marked on the map are linked in the full-screen map).

 Demographics

 According to the 2011 Census of India, Jhanjra had a total population of 2,125, of which 1,098 (52%) were males and 1,027 (48%) were females.
 Population in the age range 0-6 years was 219.
 The total number of literate persons in Jhanjra was 1,496 (78.49% of the population over 6 years).